Service Entrance Requirements: NEC Article 230 Breakdown

 Article 230 issues are usually preventable with process discipline.
 When crews treat service scope as a separate critical path, inspection outcomes improve.

-For quick on-site code support, Ask NETA helps electricians find NEC-referenced guidance fast.
+For quick on-site code support, Ask BONBON helps electricians find NEC-referenced guidance fast.
 Free at www.askneta.com (App Store + Google Play).

 Stop flipping through the codebook